 LtQ2 includes downloadable and printable leader and participant guides with weekly readings and discussion questions.
 Each session may be conducted in one hour or expanded to include a meal and personal sharing.
 The 20-minute video segments include conversations with leading voices of faith, digital stories illustrating aspects of an evolving faith, and concrete spiritual practices and disciplines.
 The flexible DVD and resource materials can be used in variety of class, retreat, and other formats.

 Purchase of LtQ 2.0 includes a one-year license to the downloadable written materials.
 Click Here to View an LtQ2 Session Guide Sample.
-At the end of the first year, the license to use the written materials can be renewed annually for $50.00.
-Please see policy page for additional information.
+At the end of the first year, the license to use the written materials can be renewed annually for $25.00.

 This DVD program is not closed captioned.
 It is available in NTSC and PAL DVD format.

 Professor of Sociology of Religion at Boston University School of Theology and author of Congregation and Community and Sacred Stories, Spiritual Tribes: Finding Religion in Everyday Life.
 (Photo by Jackie Ricciardi for Boston University Photography)

 Born in Kilmarnock, Scotland.
 He matriculated in both Arts and Theology at Glasgow University where he was elected President of the Students’ Representative Council and Lord Rector of the University.
 Ordained by the Presbytery of Glasgow in 1978, his first appointments were in youth work.
 Since 1987 he has been employed by the Iona Community as a resource worker in the areas of spirituality, liturgy and social justice.
 With his colleagues in the Wild Goose Resource Group he has published over thirty volumes of hymns, anthems and liturgical material.
 He lectures and teaches across the globe and is the recipient of a number of honorary awards including two fellowships and a doctorate.